 Project Owner: City of Fort Wayne Public Works and City Utilities

 Description: A new flood wall will be built along the west side of Thieme Drive from Main Street to Washington Blvd.
-A new 8-10′ trail will be built on top of the wall, moving the current alignment from the sharrow on Thieme Drive to a separated trail segment.
+A new 8-10′ trail will be built on top of the wall, moving the current alignment from the sharrow on Thieme Drive to a separate trail segment.
 This project will begin after City Utilities completes its drop shaft project on Thieme Drive.
-This project is in need of funding.
+This project will not be constructed until funding is identified.

 Project Owner: City of Fort Wayne, Redevelopment Commission